Tour Length

 “On a typical 1-day safari, you’ll be picked up at your accommodation at dawn to get to the park not much after sunrise when animals are most active.
 You might have a transfer to the park first from where you may start the safari in an open-sided vehicle.
 You’ll spend the morning looking for animals.
 Early morning, before it gets too hot, is a good time to spot predators on the prowl.
 When animals retreat to the shade, it’s time to stop for lunch.
 You might be at a lodge, rest camp or picnic spot, but chances are you’ll be overlooking a waterhole.
 If you’re lucky you’ll be able to see some thirsty animals drinking before heading off on the afternoon game drive.
 You’ll be looking for more animals before you get dropped off back at your hotel in time for dinner.”

-2Is it safe to book a day tour in South Africa?
+2Is it safe to book a day trip to South Africa?

 “As long as you book with a reputable tour operator, day trips in South Africa are very safe.
-Crime inside the parks is almost unheard of, but you should take normal safety precautions in urban areas (see Safety & Security – South Africa).
+Crime inside the parks is almost unheard of, but you should take normal safety precautions in urban areas.
 Cities can be hot spots for crime throughout the world, and Johannesburg in particular has a bad reputation.
 When you’re not familiar with a city, you might put yourself at risk because you don’t know which areas to avoid and what might bring trouble.
-Therefore, it is recommended to book a tour if you have a day spare and you would like to explore.
+Therefore, it is recommended to book a trip if you have a day spare and you would like to explore.
 You will be collected and dropped off at your hotel or the airport, and your safety will be taken care of throughout the day.
 The guide’s presence alone will make you a very unlikely target.”

-› More about South Africa Safety & Security 3Is it possible to see the Big Five on a 1-day South Africa safari?
+› More about South Africa Safety & Security 3Is it possible to see the Big Five on a 1-day safari in South Africa?

 “South Africa has many great Big Five parks and reserves that can be visited on a 1-day safari.
 Of course seeing all of the Big Five is never guaranteed.
 Kruger and Addo Elephant NPs are popular Big Five destinations, but you’re unlikely to see all of them in just one day.
 That shouldn’t be an issue though.
 You’ll see plenty of wildlife, and not knowing what you’ll see is part of the attraction.
 Animals move around in large areas, big parts of these not even accessible to visitors.
 Some small private game reserves, such as Aquila GR near Cape Town, offer something close to a guaranteed Big Five experience.
 While these safari parks offer great entertainment for the whole family, they don’t have the authenticity or wilderness appeal of a large ecosystem such as Kruger NP and the KwaZulu-Natal game reserves.”

-4What day tours are available in Cape Town?
+4What day trips are available in Cape Town?

 “Cape Town is one of South Africa’s biggest tourist attractions, so there is a huge array of fantastic day trips to choose from.
 You could literally fill a whole holiday in this vibey city that’s surrounded by natural beauty.
 A city tour takes in Cape Town’s historical landmarks and museums.
 A highlight is setting foot in the pentagonal-shaped Castle of Good Hope, the oldest existing colonial building in South Africa.
-So are the aerial cableway to the top of Table Mountain for a bird’s eye view of the city and a short hike on the rocky plateau.
+Other highlights include the aerial cableway to the top of Table Mountain for a bird’s-eye view of the city and a short hike on the rocky plateau.
 You don’t have to venture far out of the city to find pristine wilderness.
 A day trip to the Cape Peninsula brings you to the Cape of Good Hope Nature Reserve with its rugged cliffs and idyllic bays.
-Don’t miss out on a visit en route to Boulder’s Beach with its colony of African penguins.
+Don’t miss out on a visit en route to Boulders Beach with its colony of African penguins.
 Another popular day trip is a Cape Winelands tour.
-A drive though this scenic mountainous region, covered in vineyards, is a lovely way to spend the day.
+A drive through the region’s scenic vineyard-covered mountains is a lovely way to spend the day.
 You might stop for a delicious lunch at one of the wine estates and you’ll have plenty of opportunities for wine tasting and shopping too.
-You can book a day trip to nearby Aquila Game Reserve where you may get to see all of the Big Five and much more.”
+You can also book a day trip to nearby Aquila Game Reserve where you may get to see all of the Big Five and much more.”

 6South Africa Reviews